Leden/test-assignments/convious/README.md

 over the previous 7 days.
 Visit again tomorrow and DO NOT reset the database :D

 The source code of the frontend app is located in `backend/lunchvote/home/templates/home/index.html`.
-It can be used as an example of huw to query the GraphQL API.
+It can be used as an example of how to use the GraphQL API.
 This app is for demonstrative purposes only and should not be used in production environment.